LethaboMot/portfolio-project/README.md

 - make a feature branch
 - in the feature branch this where i started the project
 - setup the the github workflow
-- used html file for the header
+- used html file for the contact form
-- used css file to set a color to the header
+- used css file color and make it fit the figma of the contact form

 To get a local copy up and running, follow these steps.